 15. Indian Accent

-Starring in Asia’s 50 Best Restaurants List, Indian Accent has secured a number of awards under its belt.
-This Diwali you can opt for their four course menu or go a la carte with delicious dishes like ghee roast soya boti and besan ladoo tart.
+Starring in Asia’s 50 Best Restaurants List, Indian Accent has secured some awards under its belt.
+This Diwali, you can opt for their four-course menu or go a la carte with delicious dishes like ghee roast soya boti and besan ladoo tart.

 📍The Lodhi, Lodhi Rd, CGO Complex, Pragati Vihar, New Delhi, Delhi 110003